apache/doris/docs/en/administrator-guide/http-actions/compaction-action.md

 }
 ```

+* The URL can also be obtained directly from the `CompactionStatus` field in the `SHOW TABLET` command result.

 Explanation of results:

 * cumulative point: The version boundary between base and cumulative compaction.
 Versions before (excluding) points are handled by base compaction.
 Versions after (inclusive) are handled by cumulative compaction.
 * last cumulative failure time: The time when the last cumulative compaction failed.
 After 10 minutes by default, cumulative compaction is attempted on the this tablet again.
 * last base failure time: The time when the last base compaction failed.
 After 10 minutes by default, base compaction is attempted on the this tablet again.
 * rowsets: The current rowsets collection of this tablet.
 [0-48] means a rowset with version 0-48.
 The second number is the number of segments in a rowset.
 The `DELETE` indicates the delete version. `OVERLAPPING` and `NONOVERLAPPING` indicates whether data between segments is overlap.
+* latest read version: new attribute added in version 0.13.
+Represents the largest version of the tablet that has been queried.
+Compaction logic will try to avoid merging version data after this version.
+For specific instructions, please refer to the parameter description of `cumulative_compaction_skip_window_seconds` in [BE Configuration Item] (../config/be_config.md).

 ### Examples